TimHanewich/tetris-ai/learning/Q-Learning.md

 - is game complete?
 (True/False)

 After we have enough memories built up (like 300?), we will then train the NN to better predict Q-value (a blend of immediate + future rewards).
 So, we:
-- Determine the correct "Q-Value" for each give experience memory, called "target"... if game is over, target is just the immediate reward.
-If game is not over we use the NN to predict the best Q-value for the NEXT STATE.
+- Determine the correct "Q-Value" for each give experience memory, called "target"...
+    - if game is over, target is just the immediate reward.
+    - If game is not over we use the NN to predict the best Q-value for the NEXT STATE.
 And then blend this NEXT STATE Q-value with the immediate reward (using a discount factor).
-- We (again) ask the NN to predict for this experince's "before state"
+- We (again) ask the NN to predict for this experince's "before state" and get the array of Q-values.
 - We plug in the target (new, correct "Q-Value") into the prediction array where it belongs, only changing that one thing.
-- We train the model on one epoch on this this new pair.
+- We train the model on one epoch on this this new array

 And this repeats over and over!